Luizerko/indigenous_clusters_and_communities/docs/CLUSTERING.md

   <img src="../assets/necklace_sim_2_1.png" alt="Necklace color similarity Wajãpi" width="30%" style="margin-right: 20px;">
   <img src="../assets/necklace_sim_2_2.png" alt="Necklace color similarity Wayana-Apalai" width="30%">
   <p align="center" style="margin-top: 10px; margin-bottom: 5px;">
-    Necklace designs from the <i>Wajãpi</i> (left) and <i>Wayana-Apalai</i> (right) communities.
+    Necklace designs from the <i>Wajãpi</i> (left) and <i>Wayana-Apalai</i> (right).
 The model's clustering revealed subtle yet consistent visual parallels in color choice and layout, indicating potential artisanal or cultural connections.
   </p>
   <br>
 </p>

+This is just one brief and surface-level example of the insights we were able to quickly uncover in the dataset.
+It highlights the potential for much deeper investigation, even for people without formal expertise in indigenous communities.

 Furthermore, the model proved to be a valuable tool for identifying outliers.
-For instance, we detected a ceramic piece from the *Waurá* community that was mistakenly labeled as belonging to the *trançado* category.
+For instance, we detected a ceramic piece from the *Waurá* community that was mistakenly labeled as belonging to the 'trançado' category.
 It appeared embedded within the ceramic cluster in our embeddings space though, indicating a strong visual similarity to other ceramics despite its incorrect categorization.
 This kind of flagging can help curators re-examine potential misclassifications and uncover hidden relationships across items and communities.

 <p align="center">
   <br>